ragona/clobber/README.md

 # clobber

 `clobber` is a simple TCP load testing tool written in Rust.
-It can be a lot of work setting up a load test. `clobber` aims to simply throw a lot of traffic at a host, and a lot of the time that's all you need.
+It can be a lot of work setting up a load test. `clobber` aims to simply throw a lot of traffic at a host without needing a lot of configuration.

 ## Example